top of page

 The goal is never to force your dog to cope with everything at once.
 The goal is to gradually teach them that calm behaviour works in different places.

-As always, I'm here to help if you are finding your dog's behaviour overwhelming.
-Book a consult or training session for easy to follow skills and tips to help your dog settle.
+As always, I'm here to help if you are finding your dog's reactive behaviour overwhelming.
+Book a consult or training session for easy to follow skills and training techniques to help your dog settle.

 Comments